kenjdavidson/himama-clock/README.md

 With an extra day I'd spend time cleaning up the look and feel of the form:

+- [ ] Clean up the punch clock form to stop/disallow saving password info
 - [ ] Fix the issue with `DELETE /path` not working
 - [ ] Cleanup look and feel
 - [ ] Clean up error handling
+- [ ] Wrap info/error messages in a Stimulus controller for auto hiding notifications

 ### Extra Month